Fuzzy dark matter halos with repulsive self-interactions: coherent soliton and halo vortex network with moderate self-coupling: Acknowledgements

 \section{Acknowledgements}

 IKL acknowledges funding from the Marie Sklodowska- Curie grant agreement No. 897324 (upgradeFDM) and the Science and Technology Facilities Council (grant: ST/W001020/1), while GR and NPP acknowledge funding from the Leverhulme Trust (Grant no. RPG-2021-010).
 We also acknowledge discussions with Alex Soto and Carlo Barenghi.
 The simulations were conducted on the HPC Cluster Rocket of Newcastle University.
+We wish to thank the anonymous reviewer for many pertinent points which allowed us to significantly improve the manuscript.